page updated on January 15, 2021

 What is deficit spending?
 Is government debt bad?
 Can the US Government spend its way to prosperity?
-In an election year, these questions are increasingly important.
+These questions are increasingly important, especially when politicians promote very different economic policies.

 In a recession or a depression, people spend less money.
 That means grocery stores get less revenue.
 That means the owners of the stores can pay fewer employees.
 That means the employees can spend less money.